nicolasdhnr/nicolasdhnr/README.md

 - :seedling: Currently working on <b>SigmaFold</b>, the inverse problem to Deepmind's AlphaFold (can we go from protein shape to amino acid sequence?)

-- :zap: In my free time, I build the Google Developer Student Club at Imperial and also enjoy boxing!
+- :zap: In my free time, I build the Google Developer Student Club community at Imperial and also enjoy boxing!

 ### :hammer_and_wrench: Languages and Tools :